sf-wdi-21/notes/week-07/day-01-models-auth/dusk-auth/readme.md

 * Skeleton out the `UsersController` with: `rails g controller users new create show`

-* Add a private method that creates strong parameters by whitelisting specific attributes of the user
+* Add a private method that creates strong parameters for specific attributes of the user

 * You should end up with...